AdaCore/langkit-query-language/user_manual/generated/std.rst

     Given a rewriting node, clone it and return its copy

+.. method:: RewritingNode.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: RewritingNode.help(this)

+    Print formatted help for the given object

+.. method:: RewritingNode.img(this)

+    Return a string representation of an object

+.. method:: RewritingNode.print(this)

+    Built-in print function.
+Prints the argument

+Methods for `Selector`
+""""""""""""""""""""""
+.. method:: Selector.doc(this)

+    Given any object, return the documentation associated with it

+.. method:: Selector.help(this)

+    Print formatted help for the given object

+.. method:: Selector.img(this)

+    Return a string representation of an object

+.. method:: Selector.print(this)

+    Built-in print function.
+Prints the argument

 Methods for `SelectorList`
 """"""""""""""""""""""""""
+.. method:: SelectorList.doc(this)

+    Given any object, return the documentation associated with it

 .. method:: SelectorList.enumerate(this)

     Return the content of the iterable object with each element associated to its index in a tuple: [(<index>, <elem>), ...]

+.. method:: SelectorList.help(this)

+    Print formatted help for the given object

+.. method:: SelectorList.img(this)

+    Return a string representation of an object

 .. method:: SelectorList.length(this)

-    Get the length of the iterable element
+    Return the length of the iterable

-.. method:: SelectorList.map(this, fn)
+.. method:: SelectorList.print(this)

-    Given an iterable object and a function, return the list resulting of the function application on each element of the iterable object: map(lst, f) -> [f(lst[1]), f(lst[2]), ...]
+    Built-in print function.
+Prints the argument

-.. method:: SelectorList.reduce(this, fn, init)
+.. method:: SelectorList.reduce(this, function, init_value)

     Given a collection, a reduction function, and an initial value reduce the result

 .. method:: SelectorList.to_list(this)

-    Transform an iterator into a list
+    Transform into a list

 Methods for `Str`
 """""""""""""""""